space-wizards/docs/src/en/server-hosting/setting-up-robust-cdn.md

 ### Custom

-For people looking to do custom publishing workflows without GitHub actions, please refer to the API reference of the "publish" endpoint.
+For people looking to do custom publishing workflows without GitHub Actions, you can also use the `Tools/publish_multi_request.py` script.
+I recommend you look at the Actions workflow as a reference for the required steps.

 ## Watchdog configuration